-The dependence of the multivariate Gaussian density on \mathbf{x} is entirely through the value of the Mahalanobis distance Δ .
+The dependence of the multivariate Gaussian density on x is entirely through the value of the Mahalanobis distance Δ .
 To gain some geometric insight into the probability density, we can set this value to a constant and compute isoprobability contours.
-In the case of the standard multivariate compatibility with univariate case
+In the case of the standard multivariate constructing general case via affine transformations of standard normal vectors compatibility with univariate case